9at8/cs246-notes/C++/20-exception-safety.md

 // dtor frees MyClass objects if appropriate, array is freed.
 ```

-In this case we don't hace to do amy explicit deallocation.
+In this case we don't hace to do any explicit deallocation.

 Consider the method:
-`vector<T>::emplace_back
+`vector<T>::emplace_back`

 - offers strong guarantee
 - `if (size == cap)`